Frequently asked questions

 - Offer of admission from Ontario Tech University.

-- An Provincial Attestation Letter (PAL), unless you are exempt.
-Information regarding PAL can be found on the IRCC website
+- A Provincial Attestation Letter (PAL), unless you are exempt.
+Information regarding PAL can be found on the IRCC website.

 - Proof of adequate funds for your stay in Canada.
 Learn more about proof of financial support.